Founded in 2006, the Carnegie Discoverers is the realization of the desire to develop a voluntary support base for Carnegie Museum of Natural History.

 At its initial meeting, the Special Project committee, again composed solely of Discoverers members, recommended that the Discoverers fund the acquisition of a new projection system to replace the outdated system being used in the museum’s Earth Theater.

-The goal of raising the $60,000 needed to accomplish this task was raised in record time, and the new projection system is presently being installed.
-The new system will enhance the experience of museum visitors by using Earth Theater's technical resources to present digital media programs developed and presented by the museum’s research and education staff, focusing on the scientific collection, ongoing research, and current topics in natural science.
+The goal of raising the $60,000 needed to accomplish this task was raised in record time.
+The new system enhances the experience of museum visitors by using Earth Theater's technical resources to present digital media programs developed and presented by the museum’s research and education staff, focusing on the scientific collection, ongoing research, and current topics in natural science.